-When the path forks, take the left hand track (SP (sign-posted) Glenthorne, Nature Trail, CP(Coast Path)) which runs steeply down beside Coscombe, bordering the forest.
+When the path forks, take the left-hand track (sign-posted Glenthorne, Nature Trail, Coast Path) which runs steeply down beside Coscombe, bordering the forest.

 As this track flattens out, it meets the Coast Path at a junction.
-Turn right onto this (SP Culbone, Nature Trail, Beach), heading roughly eastwards, through a combe and onto Yenworthy Combe beyond.
+Turn right onto this (signposted Culbone, Nature Trail, Beach), heading roughly eastwards, through a combe and onto Yenworthy Combe beyond.

-At the next junction, the Coast Path divides into 2.
+At the next junction, the Coast Path divides into two.
 At this junction, by a barrier (gate?) the signpost is awaiting repair (has been reported).
 Take the right fork which climbs very steeply uphill.
 You will see an acorn sign on a post up the hill.
 (If you find the hill too steep, there is a zigzag path on the left which makes the ascent to the post easier).
 Carry on uphill.
-At the top of the hill (SP at Guildhall Corner), keep following CP towards Culbone.
-The Coast Path continues uphill, along a wooded path and then through a field, till you reach a 4-finger SP.
+At the top of the hill (signposted at Guildhall Corner), keep following the South West Coast Path towards Culbone.
+The Coast Path continues uphill, along a wooded path and then through a field, till you reach a 4-finger signpost.

-Leave the Coast Path at this point, following the sign for Bridleway Oareford 2 miles, still going uphill towards the road.
+Leave the South West Coast Path at this point, following the sign for Bridleway Oareford 2 miles, still going uphill towards the road.

 Oare Church is the location of one of the most dramatic scenes in RD Blackmore’s novel ‘Lorna Doone’ which was set around here during the late seventeenth century.
 There is a memorial tablet in the church to Blackmore, whose uncle was a rector here.

-- Take the footpath just beyond the church, which leads to your right and uphill through the field to a patch of woodland a few hundred yeards above.
+- Take the footpath just beyond the church, which leads to your right and uphill through the field to a patch of woodland a few hundred yards above.
 Carry on uphill on the footpath signed to Cloud Farm, and follow it around the edge of the wood, turning sharply right with it to continue through the fields.
-In the first field look out for SP and take path to the left.
+In the first field look out for a signpost and take the path to the left.
 Continue following the path through the fields and out through the gate at the bottom, by the stables.

 - For this walk, however, turn right onto the road at Malmsmead, and walk to the bridleway on your left (through Parsonage Farm).
 Take the bridleway and, after you have crossed the footbridge, do not take the footpath left along beside the river, but instead go straight ahead towards the woods to the junction of bridleways beyond.

-- Choose the second left hand bridlepath (SP County Gate) and climb with it back up to the main road to return to the car park.
+- Choose the second left-hand bridlepath (signposted County Gate) and climb with it back up to the main road to return to the car park.